with the Power of Resiliency and Hope

 PATH Can Help!

 PATH is Tasha’s platform of what she has learned and what has helped her in her journey of being a quadriplegic.
 PATH is an acronym for Purpose, Attitude, Team, and Hope and is a way of helping people with their mental health.
-With that being said, we are releasing PATH Curriculum on January 1, 2020.The PATH curriculum is for teachers and schools that want to educate their students on mental health and suicide awareness, and the importance of connection.
+With that being said, the PATH Curriculum is available now.The PATH curriculum is for teachers and schools that want to educate their students on mental health and suicide awareness, and the importance of connection.

 Five Reasons You Need Tasha at Your School